 Seek the help of a veterinarian, behaviorist, or trainer who can get to the root of your dog's destructive behavior and offer possible solutions.

 You Bring Your Dog to Inappropriate Places

 Sorry, but dogs are not welcome everywhere.
 Unless you have a true service dog, your dog will not be allowed in many places, such as restaurants and stores.

 Please don't try to sneak your dog in or pretend your pet dog is a service animal.
 This only hurts those people who really need their service animals present.
 Instead, seek out dog-friendly businesses where your dog will be welcomed and allowed to act like a dog.

 If your dog is an emotional support animal, there may be more places where he is allowed (like some airlines).
 Make sure your dog is extremely well-trained before taking him places that allow ESAs.
 If your dog misbehaves, it may lead businesses to change their policies on ESAs.

 Your Dog Is a Brat at the Dog Park

 The dog park is not the right place for every dog.
 Before bringing your dog to an off-leash dog park, familiarize yourself with some basic dog park etiquette.
 First, make sure your dog gets along well with other dogs.
 Then, be certain you have good verbal control of your dog.

-For goodness' sake, please watch your dog at all times.
+Please watch your dog at all times while at the dog park.
 Don't be that person who is on their cell phone at the other end of the dog park while your dog is misbehaving.
 You must be able to control your dog.
-Even dogs... that normally get along well can get into a fight.
-Remove your dog if he exhibits bullying behavior or is otherwise not playing nice.Continue to 10 of 11 below.
+Even dogs that normally get along well can get into a fight in the right (or wrong) conditions.
+Remove your dog immediately if he exhibits bullying behavior or is otherwise not playing nice.Continue to 9 of 10 below.